-License classes 1 (accident), 2 (sickness) and 9 (other property damage) were granted in December 2022 and a passport for License class 2 into Norway was granted in March 2023.
-Subsequently the products Personal Accident, Medical Expenses and Property Insurance have been added to the Insurance Technical Guidelines (FTR).
-None of these products were underwritten in 2022 but will be in scope for new business opportunities in 2023 onwards.
+License classes 1 (accident), 2 (sickness) and 9 (other property damage) were granted in December 2022; a passport for License class 2 into Norway was granted in March 2023; passports for Licence classes 1 and 9 into Norway were granted in November 2023; and a passport for Licence class 9 into Spain was granted in January 2024.
 The Company remains in a period of business growth and the extension of the license classes will assist the growth of the Company and improve the profitability.